 Over 500,000 of the refugee population are children.
 Around 70% are not in school.
 With no end to the civil war in sight, if these children are not enabled to access education, their future is bleak – which in turn makes the future prosperity of the Syrian nation a fading dream.

 We are helping Syrian refugee children access education.
-In partnership with Lebanese agency ‘Out of the Wilderness Lebanon’, we are supporting 100 refugee children, aged 5-12, attending an informal ‘shack school’ in the heart of a roadside refugee settlement in the Bekaa Valley, in eastern Lebanon.
-We are also connected to a second shack school, for another 50 children, in another tented settlement nearby.
-The shack schools are teaching Arabic, Mathematics and either French or English, for between three and five sessions per week, and the ‘shacks’ – large tents – can also be used for other community functions, including Saturday fun clubs for children, and programmes supporting women.
-We are committed to funding this project until September 2018.
+In partnership with Lebanese agency ‘Out of the Wilderness Lebanon’, we are supporting over 100 refugee children, aged 5-12, attending an informal ‘shack school’ in the heart of a roadside refugee settlement in the Bekaa Valley, in eastern Lebanon.
+The shack school teaches Arabic, Mathematics and either French or English, with five morning sessions and five afternoon sessions each week.
+The ‘shack’ is a large tent similar in construction to many of the refugee homes.
+We are committed to funding this project until June 2019.